Lupusa87/BlazorVirtualGrid/README.md

                 .Add(nameof(MyItem.C2));
 ```

-Set column widths if you like:
+Set column widths if you like any of them to have individual width:
 ```
   bvgSettings1.ColumnWidthsDictionary = new ValuesContainer<Tuple<string, ushort>>();
   bvgSettings1.ColumnWidthsDictionary
       .Add(Tuple.Create(nameof(MyItem.C3), (ushort)200))
       .Add(Tuple.Create(nameof(MyItem.Date), (ushort)200));
 ```

+Please also check this youtube video about BlazorVirtualGrid.

+You can always open new issue or make PR, also ask questions at VakhtangiAbashidze@gmail.com

+Thank you for your interest and happy coding with blazor.